peniswafflexd/Art_Gallery_Web/README.md

 items.
 The database is MongoDB

+#### Starting
+Ensure that npm is installed on the computer.

+Run the Command "npm isntall" to install the dependancies for the project.

+To run the site locally run "npm start" and it will start on localhost:8080 and should be accessible from your web browswer.

 ## How to use (Website)
 ### Basic overview
 The website is fairly simple, by going to [the website](https://artgallery-team7.herokuapp.com/),